Culture of Mongolia

 The culture of Mongolia has been shaped by the country's nomadic tradition and its position at the crossroads of various empires and civilizations.
 Mongolian culture is influenced by the cultures of the Mongolic, Turkic, and East Asian peoples, as well as by the country's geography and its history of political and economic interactions with other nations.

 One of the most distinctive aspects of Mongolian culture is its nomadic pastoral economy, which has shaped the traditional way of life for the Mongols for centuries.
-The nomadic lifestyle is centered around the family and the community, and involves the herding of animals such as sheep, goats, and yaks.
-This way of life has had a significant impact on Mongolian culture, influencing everything from the country's social relationships and family structures, to its art, music, and literature.
+The nomadic lifestyle is centered around the family and the community, and involves the herding of 5 main animals including sheep, goat, horse, cow, camel and some yaks.
+This way of life has had a significant impact on Mongolian culture, influencing everything from the country's social relationships and family structures to its art, music, and literature.

 Mongolian culture is also well known for its traditional arts, which include music, dance, and literature.
-The country's music and dance traditions are closely connected to its nomadic past, and are an important part of its cultural heritage.
+The country's music and dance traditions are closely connected to its nomadic past and are an important part of its cultural heritage.
 Mongolian literature, on the other hand, has a long and varied history, and includes both oral and written traditions.

-Mongolian culture is also known for its distinctive architectural style, which reflects the country's nomadic tradition and its harsh, rugged landscape.
-Mongolian homes are traditionally built with a circular or semi-circular shape, and are constructed using a variety of materials including felt, wood, and stone.
-The interior of a traditional Mongolian home is divided into two main areas: the "ger," which is a circular dwelling used for sleeping and living, and the "dar," which is used for storage and other practical purposes.
-Mongolian gers are portable and can be easily dismantled and reassembled, making them well-suited to the nomadic lifestyle.
+Mongolian culture is also known for its distinctive architectural style, which reflects the country's nomadic tradition and its harsh weather during the winter months and rugged landscape.
+Mongolian homes, known as "ger", are circular in shape and are constructed using a variety of materials including felt and wooden parts.
+The interior of a traditional Mongolian "ger" is portable and can be easily dismantled and reassembled, making them well-suited to the nomadic lifestyle.

 In addition to its traditional architecture, Mongolian culture is also known for its handicrafts and folk art.
 Mongolian folk art includes a wide range of crafts and decorative arts, such as woodcarving, metalworking, embroidery, and weaving.
 These crafts are often passed down from generation to generation and are an important part of the country's cultural heritage.
 Mongolian handicrafts and folk art are often sold as souvenirs to tourists and are an important source of income for many Mongolian families.

 Mongolian culture is also strongly influenced by its equestrian and wrestling traditions, which have played a central role in the country's history and continue to be an important part of its cultural identity today.
-In addition to these cultural traditions, Mongolia is home to a number of festivals and celebrations that reflect the country's rich cultural heritage, including the Naadam Festival, which is a national holiday that celebrates Mongolian culture and history.
+In addition to these cultural traditions, Mongolia is home to a number of festivals and celebrations that reflect the country's rich cultural heritage, including the Naadam Festival and Tsagaan Sar, which is a national holidays that celebrates Mongolian culture and history.